react-easier/spreado/README.md

 };
 ```

-The plain state `isSomethingVisible` is managed by a pair of functions `useIsSomethingVisible` and `setIsSomethingVisible` which read and write its value.
+The plain state `isSomethingVisible` is managed by the pair of functions `useIsSomethingVisible` and `setIsSomethingVisible` which read and write the value.
 The default value is specified by the second param of `useSpreadIn`.
-The benifit is, it's straightforward and avoids boilerplate.
+The benifit is, it's straightforward and avoids boilerplates.

 ### Spread a result of data fetching

-Supposing 2 components (`ComponentA` and `ComponentB`) are sharing a result of data fetching which determines their presentational behaviors and gets refetched in one of them:
+Supposing 2 components (`ComponentA` and `ComponentB`) are sharing a result of data fetching which gets rendered in both of them and gets refetched in one of them:

 ```tsx
 import {